Debut: vs Hull (H) 2nd November 1963

 Came 1967-68, came the dawning of the millenium, with the Shoebottom Seabourne- Batten triangle an unfailing source of inspiration as Leeds served up vintage rugby of imperial splendour, and deservedly found the fabulous crock of silver (not gold!) at the foot of Headingley’s rainbow-arch of redemption.
 League Leaders on four more occasions, and Yorkshire Champions on three, of the fifteen Finals they contested between 1967 and 1975, Ray played in all but three (injuries ruling him out of the R.L.
 Cup in 1971, as well as the John Player and R.L.
 Championship in 1973), and twice only tasted the dregs of defeat.

-Utterly reliable as he was in defence, with an uncanny ability to read the game and thus nip danger in the bud, on attack he was in his element around the serum and at play-the-ball, bamboozling flustered opponents with his sleight-of-hand, before slipping surreptitious passes to those colleagues best placed to profit, with record-breaking Bob Haigh the chief beneficiary in 1970-71.
+Utterly reliable as he was in defence, with an uncanny ability to read the game and thus nip danger in the bud, on attack he was in his element around the scrum and at play-the-ball, bamboozling flustered opponents with his sleight-of-hand, before slipping surreptitious passes to those colleagues best placed to profit, with record-breaking Bob Haigh the chief beneficiary in 1970-71.
 Not that Ray was averse to selling a fine line in dummies on his own account from time to time, as his tally of eighty tries confirms.

 As for the highlights of his career in Leeds colours, the 1968 Wembley Final must surely have held a special place in his heart, despite the deluge, for it was just twenty-one years earlier that his uncle had brought the winner’s medal to show him.
 His dreams were coming true!
 Perhaps he’d go on Tour, too, like Grandad in 1910 and Uncle Eric in 1946!
 Alas, a contemporary of the likes of Mal Reilly, Duggie Laughton, Geoff Nicholls and Steve Norton, it was not to be, his representative honours being limited to just four appearances with Yorkshire, and three each for England and Great Britain, so one can well imagine his dismay when Mick Shoebottom, Barry Seabourne, John Atkinson, Alan Smith and Syd Hynes were all selected for the 1970 Tour, with Ray the odd man out.
 Yet, master-craftsman that he was, he can recall with justifiable pride the 1st Test at Wembley in 1973, when his guile and subtle distribution inspired a resounding victory over Australia by 21 points to 12.